-Well made titanium cookware doesn’t have a significant impact on your health.
+Well-made titanium pots and pans don’t have a significant impact on your health.
 It’s easy to care for, nonstick enough that you can reduce your fat intake slightly, and non-porous and doesn’t leech into your food.

 It’s also acid resistant and doesn’t corrode, making this one of the healthiest options for working with tomato sauces and other acidic foods.

-Titanium cookware is generally considered environmentally friendly.
-However, it can be hard to re-purpose the cookware, and its durability largely depends on its care.
+Titanium pan is generally considered environmentally friendly.
+However, it can be hard to re-purpose, and its durability largely depends on its care.

 Ceramic cookware is both made from entirely ceramic materials, and ceramics can be used as a coating over metal cookware for a variety of reasons.

-Ceramic cookware is very durable but can be vulnerable to chipping or breaking if dropped.
+Ceramic pan is very durable but can be vulnerable to chipping or breaking if dropped.

 Ceramic also doesn’t deal with massive temperature changes well, so you can’t expect it to go from the refrigerator to the oven without having problems.